Kalki: Development

-Predictions about Birth and Arrival
+Predictions about birth and arrival

-In the Cyclic Concept Of Time (Puranic Kalpa), Kali Yuga is variously estimated to last between 400,000 and 432,000 years.
-In some Vaishnava texts, Kalki is forecasted to appear on a white horse on the day of pralaya to end Kali Yuga, to end the evil and wickedness, and to recreate the world anew along with A New Cycle Of Time (Yuga).
+In the Cyclic Concept Of Time (Puranic Kalpa), Kali Yuga is estimated to last 432,000 years.
+In some Vaishnava texts, Kalki is foretold to appear on a white horse on the day of pralaya to end Kali Yuga, to end the evil and wickedness, and to recreate the world anew along with A New Cycle Of Time (Yuga).

 Kalki's description varies with manuscripts.
 Some state Kalki will be born to Awejsirdenee and Bishenjun, others in the family of Sumati and Vishnuyasha.
 In Buddhist manuscripts, Vishnuyasha is stated to be a prominent headman of the village called Shambhala.
 He will become the king, a "Turner Of The Wheel", and one who triumphs.
 He will eliminate all barbarians and robbers, end adharma, restart dharma, and save the good people.
 After that, humanity will be transformed and the golden age will begin state the Hindu manuscripts.

 In the Kanchipuram temple, two relief Puranic panels depict Kalki, one relating to lunar (moon-based) dynasty as mother of Kalki and another to solar (sun-based) dynasty as father of Kalki.
 In these panels, states D.D.
 Hudson, the story depicted is in terms of Kalki fighting and defeating asura Kali.
 He rides a white horse called Devadatta, ends evil, purifies everyone's minds and consciousness, and heralds the start of Satya Yuga.